What are Bonds? Special Article for Banking Exam

 other organizations.

-Bonds are an alternative way for the issuer to raise capital to selling shares or taking out a bank-loan.
-Like shares in listed companies, once they have been issued bonds may be traded on the open market.
+raise capital to selling shares or taking out a bank-loan.
+Like shares in

-A bond's yield is the interest rate (or coupon) paid on the bond divided by the bond's market price.
-Bonds are regarded as a lower risk investment. government bonds, in particular, are highly unlikely to miss their promised payments.
+the bond divided by the bond's market price.
+Bonds are regarded as a

 Corporate bonds issued by blue-chip "investment grade" companies are also unlikely to default; this might not be the case with high-yield "junk" bonds issued by firms with less healthy financials.
 (See yield curve.)